afiqiqmal/Rpclient/README.md

 # Raudhah Pay Client Wrapper

-It is simple wrapper class written in php to ease use of RaudhahPay
+It is simple wrapper class written in php to ease use of [RaudhahPay Payment Gateway](https://www.raudhahpay.com/)

 #### install from composer